- Can I acquire ownership of property through delinquent taxes?

 Yes, both online and at all of our locations.
-There is a 2.15% processing fee that is added to all credit card payments.
+A convenience fee will apply for all credit and debit card payments.
 This is a fee assessed by a third -party secure processor.
 The Tax Collector's Office does not retain any of this fee.

 Yes, the postmark will be used to determine date of payment for current taxes paid during the discount period.

 Yes, parcels on which taxes have not been paid in full will be included on the Delinquent Tax list advertised in the newspaper.

 After a properly completed deed changing the ownership of a parcel is recorded with the Seminole County Clerk of the Court, the Property Appraiser's office will change the ownership on the rolls and the Tax Collector's record will then reflect the change after the next update.